Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.1.x/deployment/aks.md

 ## Setup environment variables

-Next, we will setup an environment variable with the IP address at which Kong is accesssible.
+Next, we will setup an environment variable with the IP address at which Kong is accessible.
 This will be used to actually send reqeusts into the Kubernetes cluster.

 Execute the following command to get the IP address at which Kong is accessible: